 What we thought of the Lenovo ThinkPad T490:

-We named the ThinkPad X1 Extreme Gen 2 as the best overall business laptop, but that’s a high-price option.
-If your budget comes in around $1,000, don’t give up hope: The ThinkPad T490 has most of what makes the X1 Extreme great but at a fraction of the price.
-It’s the evolution of a more affordable, modest ThinkPad that still enjoys many of our favorite features of the ThinkPad range.
+We favor the ThinkPad X1 Extreme Gen 2 as the best overall business laptop.
+We have to acknowledge that it is a higher-priced option, though.
+If your budget comes in around $1,000, don’t give up hope: The ThinkPad T490 has most of what makes the X1 Extreme an excellent pick — but at a fraction of the price.
+It’s the evolution of a more affordable, modest ThinkPad.
+Yet it still offers many of our favorite features of the ThinkPad range.

-Thinner and lighter than the previous T480 model we loved, it’s a noticeably leaner design that fits in well with the more streamlined, modern laptop options at this price.
-It’s not a MacBook Pro or XPS 13, but ThinkPads aren’t designed to be.
-This is a business laptop that won’t be as hefty to carry around.
+The T490 is thinner and lighter than the previous T480 model we loved.
+It showcases a noticeably leaner design that fits in well with the more streamlined, modern laptop options at this price.
+It’s not a MacBook Pro or XPS 13, but ThinkPads don’t aim to imitate the competition.
+Overall, though, this is a business laptop that won’t be as hefty to carry around.

-Under the hood you have options for eighth and 10th-generation Intel CPUs, delivering decent clock speeds and graphics for those who need a little grunt.
-Storage is fast (PCI Express) and there are options for up to 16GB of memory.
-The 1080p display isn’t exactly exciting, but the keyboard is fantastic.
-If you write a lot of emails or documents, few laptops can measure up to the T490’s long term comfort and accuracy when typing.
+Under the hood, you have options for eighth and 10th-generation Intel CPUs.
+Both deliver decent clock speeds and graphics for those who need a little boost.
+Storage is fast (PCI Express), and there are options to scale up to 16GB of memory.
+The keyboard is incredible, even if the 1080p display isn’t anything special.
+There aren’t many laptops that can match the T490’s capabilities in terms of comfort and accuracy for typing, so this is an excellent choice if you write many documents or emails.

 - The best OLED laptops for 2020